Autism

 How autism affects information processing in the brain by altering how nerve cells and their synapses connect and organize is not well understood.

-Symptoms of Autism
+Symptoms of autism

 Symptoms are highly variable with each individual child.
-Parents usually notice the first signs at around six months, and usually before the age of two.
+Parents often notice the first signs at around six months, and usually before the age of two.
 The signs usually develop gradually, but some autistic children first develop more normally and then regress.
 Symptoms may continue through to adulthood, but usually in a more muted form.

 - Social interaction.
 People with autism often lack the intuition about others that many people take for granted.
 They may have difficulty understanding their own feelings and emotions, and the feelings and emotions of other people.